This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - Make batter right before you deep fry to reduce gluten activation.

 What Ingredients to Use for Tempura

-You can basically make tempura with a wide range of fresh ingredients, with the most common options that include seafood and root vegetables.
+You can basically make tempura with a wide range of fresh ingredients, with the most common options that include seafood, mushrooms, and root vegetables.
 There are also local tempura menus all over Japan that feature seasonal ingredients unique to the area.